Glynk/Milo-iOS-SDK/README.md

 <string>Allow app to access this device&apos;s photo library to upload profile picture &amp; create posts.</string>

 ```

-or If you already has these strings, please ignore it

 ## Initializing the SDK